October 7, 2025

 Step 3: Make the journal entry

-Each contra account transaction requires a debit and a credit entry.
-For example, if you record depreciation, you debit depreciation expense and credit accumulated depreciation in the contra-asset account.
-If a customer returns a product, you debit sales returns and allowances and credit accounts receivable.
-Keeping these adjustments separate prevents errors and ensures transparency.
+Every contra account transaction requires a debit and a credit entry.
+For example, if you record depreciation, debit depreciation expense and credit accumulated depreciation in the contra asset account.
+If a customer returns goods, debit sales returns and allowances and credit accounts receivable.
+Keeping these adjustments in separate accounts avoids confusion and maintains transparency.

 Step 4: Post to the general ledger

-At the end of the accounting period, update your financial statements to include contra account balances.
-On the balance sheet, subtract contra assets from total assets and adjust liabilities using contra liability accounts.
-On the income statement, deduct contra revenue from gross revenue to get net revenue.
-These adjustments give a clearer view of your company’s financial position.
+At the end of each period, include contra account balances in your reports.
+On the balance sheet, subtract contra assets from assets and adjust liabilities using contra liability accounts.
+On the income statement, subtract contra revenue accounts from gross sales to show net revenue.

 Step 6: Reconcile and review

-Regular reconciliation ensures your contra accounts match actual transactions.
-This helps you avoid errors, detect fraud, and stay compliant with GAAP (Generally Accepted Accounting Principles).
+Regular reconciliation ensures contra account balances match actual transactions.
+This helps prevent reporting errors, detect fraud, and maintain compliance with accounting standards.

 This process can be simplified by using Ramp.
-It integrates with leading accounting platforms like QuickBooks, Xero, and NetSuite, automatically syncing transactions and receipts.
+It integrates with leading accounting platforms such as QuickBooks, Xero, and NetSuite, automatically syncing transactions and receipts.
 This reduces manual data entry and ensures accurate financial reporting.
-Reviewing these accounts periodically helps you track financial reductions and make informed decisions.
+Reviewing these accounts on a regular basis helps you track financial reductions and make informed decisions.

 Try Ramp for free